f-mota/Rocket/README.md

 <br>

 **EN**<br>
-A quick tour of Rocket Reports sections.
+A quick tour through the sections of Reports on Rocket.

 📺 [Watch the review on YouTube](https://www.youtube.com/watch?v=IDcO-afSXdo)